GabeStah/gremlin-chaos-monkey/src/index.md

 ## What Is Chaos Monkey?

+In 2010, Netflix decided to move their systems to the cloud.
+In this new environment, hosts could be terminated and replaced at any time, which meant their services needed to prepare for this constraint.
+By pseudo-randomly rebooting their own hosts, they could suss out any weaknesses and validate that their automated remediation worked correctly.
+This also helped find "stateful" services, which relied on host resources (such as a local cache, or database), as opposed to stateless services, which store such things on a remote host.

 Netflix designed Chaos Monkey to test system stability by enforcing failures via the pseudo-random termination of instances and services within Netflix's architecture.
 Following their migration to the cloud,  Netflix's service was newly reliant upon Amazon Web Services and needed a technology that could show them how their system responded when critical components of their production service infrastructure were taken down.
 Intentionally causing this single failure would suss out any weaknesses in their systems and guide them towards automated solutions that gracefully handle future failures of this sort.

 Chaos Monkey helped jumpstart [**Chaos Engineering** as a new engineering practice](https://www.gremlin.com/community/tutorials/chaos-engineering-the-history-principles-and-practice/).
-Chaos Engineering is "the discipline of experimenting on a distributed system in order to build confidence in the system's capability to withstand turbulent conditions in production."
+Chaos Engineering is "Chaos Engineering is a disciplined approach to identifying failures before they become outages."
 By proactively testing how a system responds to failure conditions, you can identify and fix failures before they become public facing outages.
-Chaos Engineering lets you compare what you think will happen with what is actually happening in your systems.
+Chaos Engineering lets you validate what you think will happen with what is actually happening in your systems.
 By performing the smallest possible experiments you can measure, you're able to "break things on purpose" in order to learn how to build more resilient systems.

 In 2011, [Netflix announced](https://medium.com/netflix-techblog/the-netflix-simian-army-16e57fbab116) the evolution of Chaos Monkey with a series of additional tools known as [_The Simian Army_][/simian-army].
 Inspired by the success of their original Chaos Monkey tool aimed at randomly disabling production instances and services, the engineering team developed additional "simians" built to cause other types of failure and induce abnormal system conditions.
 For example, the *Latency Monkey* tool introduces artificial delays in RESTful client-server communication, allowing the team at Netflix to simulate service unavailability without actually taking down said service.
 This guide will cover all the details of these tools in [The Simian Army][/simian-army] chapter.